Variational Rank Reduction Autoencoders: Appendix

 \subsection{Naive RRAE + VAE}

-In this part, we present a naive combination of the concepts of an RRAE and a VAE, with $f=NN$, being any learnable function.
+In this part, we present a naive combination of the concepts of an RRAE and a VAE, with both $f$ and $g$ being learnable linear maps.
 While this approach makes RRAEs variational, the sampled coefficients $\tilde{\alpha}$ are problematic for two main reasons: \begin{enumerate} \item \underline{The singular values are not necessarily sorted anymore:}

 First, note that any SVD coefficients $\alpha=SV^T$ can be written as,

 where $s_i$ is the $i$-th singular value, and $V_i^T$ is the $i$-th right singular vector, with $V$ being orthonormal.
 Note that we can write the sampled coefficients $\tilde{\alpha}$ in row format as follows,